-Samui is a very safe destination to visit, but like all places that attracts large crowds, problems can occur if you’re not aware of them beforehand.
+The mistakes the people make when visiting Koh Samui can be quite expensive and potentially ruin your holiday experience.
+However, the island is a a very safe destination to visit, and such mistakes are easily avoided, if you know what to look out for.
 Most of these potential scams and hazards are fortunately already pretty well-known and may even sound obvious to experienced travellers.
 However, it’s easy to forget about them in the excitement of discovering such an exciting, exotic holiday destination.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour